Talk About Geophysics! TAG Webinar Series

 Send Feedback or Suggest a TAG Webinar

 If you have questions, email [email protected].
 If you'd like to suggest a future TAG Topic or offer to host a webinar, please click here (for a short, online feedback form for EEGS' TAG Webinar organizers).
 You do not need to be a member to submit the form, but you will need to register at the EEGS web site (registering is entering your email address and setting up a username and password) to provide feedback.
+EEGS members can access recorded TAG Webinars by logging in and clicking here.

 All TAG Webinars begin at times based on US Mountain Time Zone.